Aliases for MOGAT2 Gene

 GeneCards Summary for MOGAT2 Gene

 MOGAT2 (Monoacylglycerol O-Acyltransferase 2) is a Protein Coding gene.
-Among its related pathways are Transport to the Golgi and subsequent modification and Metabolism.
-GO annotations related to this gene include transferase activity, transferring acyl groups other than amino-acyl groups and 2-acylglycerol O-acyltransferase activity.
+Among its related pathways are Fat digestion and absorption and Metabolism.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring acyl groups other than amino-acyl groups and 2-acylglycerol O-acyltransferase activity.
 An important paralog of this gene is MOGAT1.

 UniProtKB/Swiss-Prot for MOGAT2 Gene